 To mitigate our funding needs, we intend to implement plans to raise additional funding, including exploring equity financing and offerings, debt financing, licensing or collaboration arrangements with third parties, as well as potentially utilizing additional funds available under our term loan with Avenue, subject to certain contingent conditions (see Note 9), as well as our existing at-the-market facility.
 These plans are subject to market conditions and reliance on third parties, and there is no assurance that effective implementation of our plans will result in the necessary funding to continue current operations.
-Depending on the results of our plans, we may need to implement cost-saving initiatives, including potentially delaying or reducing research and development programs and commercialization efforts.
-As a result, we have concluded that our plans do not alleviate the substantial doubt about our ability to continue as a going concern beyond one year from the date the condensed consolidated financial statements are issued.
+In October 2022, we announced an equity offering which provided net cash proceeds of \$10.8 million.
+We are also in the process of implementing cost-saving initiatives, including potentially delaying or reducing research and development programs and commercialization efforts, reduction in executive compensation, a hiring freeze, and elimination of certain staff positions.
+We have concluded that our plans do not alleviate the substantial doubt about our ability to continue as a going concern beyond one year from the date the condensed consolidated financial statements are issued.